zuozhenggh/learning-library/data-management-library/database/upgrade/19c-new/awr-snapshot/awr-snapshot.md

 ## Introduction

-In this lab, you will generate an application load on the UPGR database before upgrade and use an external load tool, HammerDB.
-At a later stage we will compare statements and overall performance-before/after upgrade.
-You can use your own load scripts as well.
+In this lab, you will execute an application workload on the UPGR database before upgrade using an external load tool, HammerDB.
+You will capture all SQL statements to be able to compare performance from before-upgrade to after-upgrade.

-*Estimated Lab Time:* 30 Minutes.
+*Estimated Lab Time:* 15 Minutes.

 ### About AWR Snapshots
 The Automatic Workload Repository (AWR) collects, processes, and maintains performance statistics for problem detection and self-tuning purposes.
 This data is both in memory and stored in the database.
 The gathered data can be displayed as both reports and views.